uniqkod/javadumpmngmt/OPENSHIFT.md

 ```

 **Common issues:**
-- ServiceAccount not assigned to DaemonSet spec
+- ServiceAccount not assigned to StatefulSet spec
 - SCC not properly bound to ServiceAccount
 - Insufficient permissions (cluster-admin needed to create SCC)